 Network OS (NOS) options

-- SONiC is a collection of networking software components required to have a fully functional L3 device.
+- Microsoft SONiC - a collection of networking software components required to have a fully functional L3 device.
 It is designed to meet the requirements of a cloud data center.
 It is fully open-sourced at OCP.

 ||32x 100/50/40GbE QSFP28 ports in 1 RU